 BEFORE YOU LEAVE HOME, MAKE SURE YOU HAVE WITH YOU:

 - A valid photo ID to pick up your Commodore Card

-- Tracking numbers for packages and total number of packages (must have Commodore Card to pick up)
+- Tracking numbers for packages and total number of packages

 - Move-in information and car hangtag

 - VUceptor letter containing contact information and group number

 GET THE LATEST INFO AND MORE ON THE INGRAM COMMONS WEBSITE

 Bookmark the Class of 2026 website and visit often for updates you may need in order to prepare for your arrival.
 This electronic version of The Road to Vanderbilt will contain the most up-to-date information available regarding fall programming.
 You should check this website frequently, in addition to referencing The Road.